jncraton/urinfo/readme.md

 ### Books

 Book metadata is sourced from OpenLibrary.
-It should be available from in a JS environments.
+It should be available from all JS environments.

 ```js
 > const hobbit = await urinfo('urn:isbn:9780007322602')